HOME

 Guillaume Morlaye — La Seraphine

-Toru Takemitsu — Black Rain:
+Tōru Takemitsu — Black Rain

 Compositions

-Tombeau for Julian Bream (for solo guitar, 2023) SCORE | RECORDING
+Tombeau for Julian Bream (for guitar, 2023) SCORE | RECORDING

 Prelude No. 3 (for any instrument, 2023) SCORE

-Nightfall (for solo banjo, 2023) SCORE | VIDEO
+Nightfall (for banjo, 2023) SCORE | VIDEO

 Sunday Lunch in Moment Form (for a miscellany of objects, instruments, and players, 2023) RECORDING

-Ad Infinitum (for solo guitar, 2023) SCORE | VIDEO
+Ad Infinitum (for guitar, 2023) SCORE | VIDEO

 Squirrels (for any suitable keyboard instrument, 2023) SCORE

-Prelude and Fantasy (for solo guitar, 2023) SCORE | RECORDING
+Prelude and Fantasy (for guitar, 2023) SCORE | RECORDING

-Two Canticles (for solo guitar, 2022) SCORE | RECORDING
+Two Canticles (for guitar, 2022) SCORE | RECORDING

-Passacaglia on Happy Birthday (for solo guitar, 2022) SCORE | RECORDING
+Passacaglia on Happy Birthday (for guitar, 2022) SCORE | RECORDING

-Prelude No. 2 (for any instrument, 2022) SCORE
+Prelude No. 2 (for any instrument, 2022) SCORE | VIDEO

-Homage to Takemitsu (for solo guitar, 2022) SCORE | RECORDING
+Homage to Takemitsu (for guitar, 2022) SCORE | RECORDING

 Fantasy (for organ, 2021) SCORE